 Wipe clean with a moist cloth and mild detergent.
 For more stubborn marks, leave the detergent to soak for a short while before rinsing thoroughly.

-Always mop up spills straight away and don't leave wet crockery to stand for any length of time.
-Particular attention should be paid to the sink area; wipe down the work surface after use.
-Avoid prolonged contact with metals, such as iron and steel, as these can cause black staining of the timber.
+Always mop up spills straight away and don’t leave wet crockery to stand for any length of time on solid wood surfaces.
+Attention should be paid to the sink area where water gathers.
+Wipe water up to avoid damage.
+Make sure the surfaces don’t have prolonged contact with metals, such as iron and steel, as these can cause black staining of the timber.
 Wipe clean using a well wrung out cloth dipped in warm soapy water.
 Solid wood work surfaces require slightly more maintenance than other tops as they need to be oiled regularly.
 We recommend using Danish oil to keep the wood supple and prevent cracking.
 Always follow the grain when applying oil and use a soft dry cloth.

 Stone work surfaces are pre-treated with a liquid silicone sealer which reduces their natural porosity and provides a protective coating.
 Clean with water containing soap or a mild or neutral detergent using a soft cloth or sponge.
 Rinse off with clean water.

 Polish dry with a soft cloth or a micro-fibre surface cloth.
 Avoid use of abrasive cleaning materials including scouring powders, steel wool or metal brushes.

 Never use bleach and other chlorine-based cleaners, acids, photographic development liquid, alkalis (caustic soda) and concentrated disinfectants on stone surfaces.

 Use soapy water, ammonia-based cleaners (not window cleaners as they can leave a waxy build up that may dull the surface) or commercially available solid surface cleaners.
 These will remove most dirt and residue from all types of finishes although stubborn residue will require a little stronger cleaner.